Diwali 2022: 17 Interesting & Unusual Facts about the Festival of Lights

-Happy Diwali 2021: Diwali name is derived from the Sanskrit term dipavali which means "row of lights".
-The festival symbolises the victory of light over darkness.
+Happy Diwali 2022: Diwali's name is derived from the Sanskrit term Deepavali which means "row of lights".
+The festival symbolizes the victory of light over darkness.

 Every year, the date of this festival is calculated by the Hindu lunar calendar.
 For Diwali celebrations, the preparation begins weeks before the festival.